salaboy/kubecon-na-keynote/platform-cluster.md

 kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d; echo
 ```

-### Configure Production Cluster
+### Configure Production Environment (namespace)

-This requires to have a production cluster ready, [you can follow the instructions here to get the production environment up and running](production-cluster.md).
+To simplify the demo, we will create a `production` namespace inside our platform cluster.
+In real life scenarios, it will be recommended to configure a seaprate cluster for sensitive environments.
+[You can check this guide to connect ArgoCD to an external cluster](production-cluster.md).

 Let's now configure our production environment ArgoCD application: